brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 ## 2. Assembly language

 What is the Assembly language?
 First of, there is no one single assembly language.
 Every CPU has its own instruction set architecture, which comes with its own assembly language.
-In this post, we've been using x86-assembly, which compiles to instructions for the x86 instruction set architecture.
+In this post, we've been using x86-assembly, which compiles to instructions for the x86 family of instruction set architectures.

 ### An instruction set architecture

-An [instruction set architecture](https://www.arm.com/glossary/isa) is in some sense the information most relevant to a software programmer, since it defines what instructions a CPU implements.
+An [instruction set architecture](https://www.arm.com/glossary/isa), is in some sense the information most relevant to a software engineer, since it defines what instructions a CPU implements.
 It does not describe how, internally these instructions are to be implemented, but what they are and what they functionally do.

 From [Arm's website](https://www.arm.com/glossary/isa): "An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
 The ISA acts as an interface between the hardware and the software, specifying both what the processor is capable of doing as well as how it gets done."

+When mentioning the x86 instruction set, one refers to a whole family of instruction set architectures.
+All of which have a large array of instructions in common.
+While basic instructions like MOV, JMP, CMP and JE are shared amongst this family of ISA's, there are some instructions that are more specific to an individual CPU.
+If one wanted to target a very specific ISA with nasm, the [CPU directive](https://www.nasm.us/doc/nasmdoc7.html) would be used in the assembly source file.

 Assembly is a language in which each statement corresponds to an instruction.
 One large advantage of it over just writing machine code by hand is that you can refer to instructions by their name, rather than a dull number.
 It's a lot easier to associate JMP with the functionality of having the processor jump to a new address, rather than associating the number EB to that functionality.